snowdriftcoop/snowdrift/CONTRIBUTING.md

 Do your work *only* on other git branches.
 Use as many branches as needed to separate all work that functions independently** (you can, of course, remove merged branches later).

+The following covers the bare minimum process for those new to Git.

 #### Basic Git setup for collaboration